2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Vietnam Travel Visa

-A visa for Vietnam is required for entry.
 Getting a Vietnam Visa used to be a real hassle – complete with scams.
 However, Vietnam now allows visitors to obtain an e-Visa, which is incredibly easy.
 The Vietnam e-Visa costs $25 USD.
-Use this link to read the details and apply online.

 How To Get Around Vietnam Cities

-We love walking – and think it is the best way to explore nearly any destination.
+We love walking – and think it’s a great way to explore nearly any destination.
 However, Vietnam can be hot, humid and rainy, which makes walking a chore.
-Furthermore, in big cities – like HCMC and Hanoi – sights are not confined to one area.
-When conditions are not ideal for walking or distances are just too far, we use the Grab Taxi App to get around.
+Furthermore, in HCMC and Hanoi sights are not confined to one area.
+When conditions are not ideal for walking or distances are just too far, we use Grab Taxi.

 Where To Stay in Vietnam

-One important thing to note about hotels in Vietnam (as well as restaurants and tours) is that it is not uncommon for two (or more) different hotels to have nearly identical names.
+One important thing to note about Vietnam is that it is common for two (or more) different hotels to have nearly identical names.
 Furthermore, one hotel is often referred to by two or more names, so it can be confusing.
-Our best advice to avoid being scammed into going to the wrong hotel is to be sure to have the specific address of the accommodations (especially if transportation is not provided).
+Our advice to avoid being scammed into going to the wrong hotel is to be sure to have the specific address, especially if transportation is not provided.

 Hanoi Hotels